discordjs/guide/guide/sequelize/README.md

 });
 ```

-The model mirrors very closely to what the database defines.
+The model mirrors very closely what the database defines.
 There will be a table with four fields called `name`, `description`, `username`, and `usage_count`.
-`sequelize.define()` takes two parameters. `'tags'` is passed as the name of our table, and an object that represents the table's schema in key-value pairs.
+`sequelize.define()` takes two parameters. `'tags'` are passed as the name of our table, and an object that represents the table's schema in key-value pairs.
 Keys in the object become the model's attributes, and the values describe the attributes.

 `type` refers to what kind of data this attribute should hold.
 The most common types are number, string, and date, but other data types are available depending on the database.
 `unique: true` will ensure that this field will never have duplicated entries.
 Duplicate tag names are disallowed in this database.